devoidx/price-tracker/README.md

 | Any price decrease | Notifies you whenever the price drops compared to the previous scrape |

 Alerts can be toggled on/off or deleted at any time from the same panel.

+### User profile

+Click **Profile** in the navbar to update your email address or change your password.
+The email address is where alert notifications will be delivered.

 ### Running in the background
 ```bash